telerik/blazor-docs/knowledge-base/common-newtonsoft-breaks-datasourcerequest-serialization.md

 ## Description

-I recently added the Telerik Reporting to my Blazor WebAssembly application.
+I recently added the Telerik Reporting (Web Report Designer) to my Blazor WebAssembly application.

 My application has `services.AddRazorPages().AddNewtonsoftJson();` on the server-side so I can work with various REST APIs and send data.

 Now, when I <a href="https://github.com/telerik/blazor-ui/tree/master/grid/datasourcerequest-on-server" target="_blank">send the `DataSourceRequest` from the grid to the server</a> things break when I use filters.
+The same happens to DropDownList virtualization.
 It worked before.

 ## Steps to Reproduce